 Photography by Rory Gardiner.

 Above: On the ground floor, the living, dining, and kitchen area opens directly onto the garden.
 The oak flooring is from Danish company Dinesen.
+The light is from Santa & Cole.

 Above: Vintage wood stools and an Oval Eero Saarinen Tulip Table create an elegant, informal dining area.
 Lee added texture and relief to the walls with strips of MDF (medium-density fiberboard).
 The walls are painted Flake White from Fired Earth.